 GDOT has provided several Social Vulnerability Index filters and metrics to assist in crash and safety analysis throughout the state of Georgia.
 GDOT recommends you use these filters and metrics to consider areas of greater vulnerability when you are identifying projects.

-(A sample Network Screening using the Social Vulnerability Index (Overall) to display roadways with an overall SVI below .85 in a given area ranked by ePDO.)
+(A sample Network Screening using the SVI (Overall Vulnerability) to display roadways with an overall SVI equal to or less than .87 in a given area ranked by ePDO.)

 Overview of Social Vulnerability Index